|

 Modus Operandi

-This Latin phrase means "normal operating procedure," and for
+The Latin phrase modus operandi means "normal operating procedure,"

-photographers, their day-to-day operations are often so routine and
+and for photographers, their day-to-day operations are often so routine

-repetitive, that they become so second nature, that they are often
+and repetitive, that they become second nature.
+Accordingly, they are

 correctly from the beginning.
 This, not so much for the legal protections,